-The University of California is an Equal Opportunity/Affirmative Action Employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
-For the complete University of California nondiscrimination and affirmative action policy see: UC Nondiscrimination and Affirmative Action Policy.
+Stanford is an equal employment opportunity and affirmative action employer.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.

 Assistant or Associate Director of the Histocompatibility, Immunogenetics and Disease Profiling Laboratory at Stanford Blood Center